-These honey garlic chicken wings are baked in the oven until nice and crispy and then coated in a sticky honey garlic sauce.
-Easy to adjust the recipe to make the wings mild in flavor or add a little extra kick!
+These honey garlic chicken wings are baked in the oven until crispy and coated in a sticky honey garlic sauce.
+Delicious as is or easy to add more spicy heat!

 This post contains affiliate links.
 Read the disclosure policy.